Designing an Optimal Kilonova Search using DECam for Gravitational Wave Events: Acknowledgments

 We define the limiting magnitude as the magnitude at which we can measure a point source, e.g. a star, with $0.1$ mag error, which corresponds to signal-to-noise ratio, SNR $\sim 10$.
 We then define the limiting magnitude $m_0$ for a total effective exposure time of $90$ sec, i.e. $\texpeq \times \teffeq = 90 \mathrm{s}$, where $\teffeq$ is a unitless quantity that scales the exposure time to the `effective' exposure time when taking into account sky conditions (higher $\teffeq$ being better sky conditions).
 Then, to scale up for different exposures, we construct:

 which reflects S/N going as the square root of time in a sky noise limited observation.
 We use the $m_0$ measured in the DES data by \citet{osti_1250877}, thus the $90 \mathrm{s}$ normalization factor, and present those values in Table~\ref{tab:teff}, and the derived limiting magnitudes in Table~\ref{tab:mlim}.
 The \teff\ is closely related to observational conditions during the night.
-Therefore, we break observing into nights of bright time and dark time and use \teff\ from previous target of opportunity programs in DECam, in particular the observations from past GW follow-up events (\citealp{rob2020}, \citealp{alyssa2020}).
+Therefore, we break observing into nights of bright time and dark time and use \teff\ from previous target of opportunity (ToO) programs in DECam, in particular the observations from past GW follow-up events (\citealp{rob2020}, \citealp{alyssa2020}).
+Although we split our tests into only dark and bright time, rather than on gray nights, which correspond to $\sim 50\%$ of the nights available in telescopes, we later show in Section \ref{section:bright-and-dark-nights}, that the difference in performance between dark and bright and therefore gray is negligible due to the adaptability of the presented method.
+The differences are in the particular configurations chosen, e.g. the filters and exposures times selected in different observational conditions.
 Throughout this paper, we focus on detectability on dark nights unless otherwise stated.